 - Require more maintenance and are more susceptible to damage due to ear wax ingression inside the microphone port, which is located inside the ear canal.

-- Small ventilation hole only possible due to limited space, therefore increasing likelihood of occlusion (hearing of internal sounds).
+- Small ventilation hole only possible due to limited space, therefore increasing likelihood of sweat/moisture issues and occlusion (hearing of internal sounds).

 - Smaller surface area means they are more likely to: